 When I learned Spanish as an adult in college, the teacher covered the alphabet in the first lesson.
 We learned all the letter names.
 That was it.
 From there on out we learned the sounds from a simplified sound spelling.
-The pronunciation I learned was totally incorrect.
+The pronunciation I learned was incorrect.

 That teaching method missed the target on so many levels.
 That’s because the Spanish sound system is different from English.
 And using the American sound system caused so many pronunciation problems.